-Having tackled point-source discharges and currently making efforts to address diffuse discharges of nutrients, Austrian authorities are aware of the need to focus future efforts on hydro-morphological pressures and their impacts.
+Having tackled point-source discharges and currently making efforts to address diffuse discharges of nutrients, Austrian authorities are aware of the need to focus on hydro-morphological pressures and their impacts on waterbodies and their ecosystems.
+Furthermore i.a. micro-pollutants, micro-plastic and sediment transport will have to be adressed.
+Climate change will be a cross-sectoral challenge for all water related issues.
+This includes droughts, water scarcity and flood risk management.